trueos/trueos-docs/trueos-handbook/using.rst

 command line.
 A pop-up message will indicate that XSane is detecting devices and will prompt you to accept the XSane license if a device is detected.
 If a device is not detected, search for your device at the `list of supported scanners <http://www.sane-project.org/sane-backends.html>`_.

-.. note:: if the scanner is part of an HP All-in-One device, make sure that the "pcbsd-meta-hplip" package is installed.
+.. note:: if the scanner is part of an HP All-in-One device, make sure that the "hplip" package is installed.
 You can see if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.

 :numref:`Figure %s: XSane Interface <sane>` shows the XSane interface running on a TrueOS® system attached to an HP OfficeJet.